The inverse mean curvature flow in warped cylinders of non-positive radial curvature: Introduction

 \Rem Estimates (\ref{mainthm1}) and (\ref{mainthm3}) are exactly the ones, which are required to prove $C^{1}$ and $C^{2}$ boundedness of the rescaled surfaces \eq \~{u}=\vt(u)e^{-\frac{t}{n}}\eeq with respect to the metric of $\S^{n}.$ In general, this estimate can not be improved in this setting, i.e. (\ref{mainthm2}) does not hold in general, which can be seen by considering a geodesic sphere $\mc{S}$ in the hyperbolic space ($ \vt=\sinh$), written as a graph over another small geodesic sphere around a point $p_{0}$ not being the center of $\mc{S}.$ If (\ref{mainthm2}) would hold, then the gradient of the graph function arising from the evolution of $\mc{S}$ would decay to $0.$ But then \eq e^{u-\frac{t}{n}}=2\vt e^{-\frac{t}{n}}+e^{-u-\frac{t}{n}}\eeq would converge to a constant, which is impossible, because the oscillation of the flow surfaces arising from $\mc{S}$ is positively constant with respect to $p_{0}$.
 In the Euclidean case, however, (\ref{mainthm2}) holds, because the rescaling is \eq \~{u}=u e^{-\frac{t}{n}}\eeq in this case, where oscillations of the graphs are killed.
 From this behavior we see, that the choice of the sphere over which the surfaces are graphed is important to describe the flow behavior in an optimal way.
-In our general ambient manifold, however, we have no choice and thus can not expect a better decay than (\ref{mainthm1}). \eRem
+In our general ambient manifold, however, we have no choice and thus can not expect a better decay than (\ref{mainthm1}).
+Also compare \cite{HungWang:09/2014} where it was shown that in general there is no such optimal center in the hyperbolic space and \cite{Scheuer:07/2016} for a proof that there is an optimal center for flows in $\R^{n+1}$ such that the oscillations of the hypersurfaces tend to zero without rescaling. \eRem